Taarun-Srinivas/Semantic-Segmentation-for-Visual-Place-Recognition-VPR-/README.md

 # Semantic-Segmentation-for-Visual-Place-Recognition-VPR-

 # Idea
 The main idea of this work is to generate semantic data for training an autonomous car, detect and have a good understanding of it's environment.
 In this work, I have generated semantic data for different seasonal modalities.
 These seasonal modalities are clear night, clear sunset, rain noon, and wet cloudy weather.
 This algorithm is built on top of [STEGO](https://github.com/mhamilton723/STEGO) algorithm.
-The objective of this work is to use this semantic data to achieve [Visual Place Recognition (VPR)](https://arxiv.org/abs/2303.03281)
+The objective of this work is to use this semantic data to train or evaluate [Visual Place Recognition (VPR)](https://arxiv.org/abs/2303.03281) models.

+# requirements
+- Python - 3.9
+- OpenCV - 4.6.0
+- Pytorch - 1.13.1 + cu116

 # Visualization
  - Clear Night